 Student Power that is Changing the Nation

 Each summer, USSA hosts the National Student Congress (NSC).
-This five-day event provides students the opportunity to participate in the shaping of the national movement and be part of making decisions that will shape the work of the United States Student Association for the 2015-2016 school year.
-This year Congress will take place August 5th-10th, 2015, at the University of Nevada, Las Vegas.
+This four-day event provides students the opportunity to participate in the shaping of the national movement and be part of making decisions that will shape the work of the United States Student Association for the 2017-2018 school year.
+This year Congress will take place August 11th-14th, 2017, at the University of Central Florida.

-Last year, students voted to focus on recruitment and retention of students of color in higher education, ending sexual assault on campuses, and securing more state and federal funding for grants.
+In past years, students have voted to focus on recruitment and retention of students of color in higher education, ending sexual assault on campuses, and securing more state and federal funding for grants.
 What issues are students on your campus facing?
 How are you going to bring these issues to the national landscape and build power by working with students from across the country?

 Frequently Asked Questions about Congress

 Q: What is the National Student Congress and why should we go?

 A: USSA is a membership based organization.
 Congress is where members of USSA come together to create a strategy for making higher education more affordable and accessible on the campus, state, and federal levels.
 We also elect new leadership for the coming year.
 If you are not a member of USSA, you can still play an important role in shaping the work being done by students all across the country.
 You will gain valuable skills that will advance your capacity to organize on your campus through our workshops, build significant relationships with student organizers from across the country, obtain important knowledge about the political landscape surrounding higher education, and open doors to opportunities for yourself and your campus.
 Things you can look forward to at Congress:

 Workshops on organizing and higher education access issues

 Caucus and Affiliate Spaces where students with shared identities and experiences meet to discuss issues that impact them.

 Regional breakouts–where students meet by region to discuss important legislation and issues

 Plenary: where students from member campuses vote on campaigns and constitutional amendments as well as elect a new President and Vice President